exakat/exakat-docs/Reference/Rulesets.rst

 This ruleset centralizes all analysis for the migration from PHP 8.0 to 8.1.

-Total : 0 analysis
+Total : 1 analysis

-*
+* :ref:`No anchor for Php/RestrictGlobalUsage <no-anchor-for-php-restrictglobalusage>`

 .. _dead-code: